A timeline of History

 Year III

-Clinical Courses: Propedeutics of Internal Medicine, General Surgery, Field Practice (nursing assistant).
+Clinical courses: Propaedeutics of Internal Medicine, General Surgery, practical training (Nursing Assistant).

 Year IV